The history of the franc-comtois breed

 TERRACES & WALLS

-In order to reduce the natural erosion of sandy grounds, the vineyard is arranged in terracessupported by 50 kilometres (35 miles) of dry stone walles made of sandstone from the Vosges.
+In order to reduce the natural erosion of sandy grounds, the vineyard is arranged in terraces supported by 50 kilometres (35 miles) of dry stone walls made of Vosges sandstone.

-Built following the Roman principle of opus incertum (random stonework), a team of highly specialised masons is in charge of these engineering structures throughout the year.
+Built following the Roman opus incertum (random stonework) principle, a team of highly specialised masons is in charge of these engineering structures throughout the year.

 The longevity of the stonework and its capacity to reduce natural erosion will depend on the quality of the cutting and adjustment of each stone.

-These walls represent twice the volume of the cathedral of Strasbourg and have made the Domaines Schlumberger known as the “Mountain wine makers”.
+These walls represent twice the volume of the cathedral of Strasbourg and have made the Domaines Schlumberger famous as the “Mountain winemakers”.